After 22+ years of traveling and living abroad, we’d like to share with you our best battle-tested travel resources.

 - Viber.
 If you still need to make a phone call, you can bundle the mobile internet SIM card with a prepaid call-out credit from a VoIP app.
 Viber works best for us, but there are other options as well.

-Why we believe this is a great combo?
+Why do we believe this is a great combo?

 - You have only one SIM card for all your future trips.

 - You don’t pay exorbitant prices to your home country’s mobile provider.